Using the SBA 7(a) Loan for Land or Real Estate

-The SBA 7(a) loan is one of several commercial loans that are government-backed and that provide small, U.S.-based businesses with funding.
+The SBA 7(a) loan is one of a number of commercial loans that are government backed and that provide small, U.S.-based businesses with funding.
 Businesses can use these for real estate, working capital, or equipment.

 The SBA doesn’t lend this money directly to businesses.
-Instead, a bank or financial institution provides the loan, and the SBA backs (guarantees) a certain amount of it.
+Instead, a bank or financial institution provides the loan, and the SBA backs, or guarantees, a certain amount.

 How Much of a Down Payment Do I Need?

-Because the bank or lender is providing the loan, they’re in charge of the requisite down payment amounts for the SBA 7(a) loan.
-There’s no strict down payment amount set by the SBA or another institution, but lenders often request 10% or more for higher-risk businesses.
+Because the bank or lender is providing the loan, they’re in charge of the requisite down payment amounts for an SBA 7(a) loan.
+There’s no strict down payment amount set by the SBA or any other institution, but lenders often request 10% or more for higher-risk businesses.

 Can I Use It for an Investment Property?

-No. The SBA 7(a) loan program prohibits any funds from being used for an investment property like an apartment complex, homes with tenants, or multifamily and single-family homes.
-Some exceptions are made for medical services like family doctors and dentists, or even new veterinarian businesses.
+No. The SBA 7(a) loan program prohibits any funds from being used for an investment property like an apartment complex, single-family homes, or any kind of commercial real estate that is not owner occupied.

 How Does the SBA 7(a) Loan Differ from the SBA 504 Loan?

-has a 20-year maturity rate for real estate and land; and
+has a 20-year maturity rate for real estate and land

-You must also get an SBA 504 loan from a Certified Development Company (CDC) rather than from a bank or traditional lending institution.
+You must also get an SBA 504 loan from a Certified Development Company, or CDC, rather than from a bank or traditional lending institution.

 SBA 7(a) Commercial Real Estate Loan: Examples

 You can get a business mortgage using the SBA 7(a) loan for a wide range of industries and property types.
-Here’s a list of some of the most common industries that use this loan for real estate or land, with links to more information about each:
+Here’s a list of some industries that regularly use this loan for real estate or land, with links to more information about each:

 Experts on SBA 7(a) Loans for Land and Real Estate

 At SBA7a.Loans, we live and breathe the SBA 7(a) loan process.
 We match business owners like you with the best lender for your situation, even if it means that we have to look outside of the SBA 7(a) loan platform.
-We serve our customers by 1) offering a free educational portal, and 2) leveraging our lender-matching service to help you on your way to success.
-We have a deep love of American small businesses, and we believe it shows in our customer-first attitude.
+We serve our customers by leveraging our lender-matching service alongside our free, comprehensive educational portal to help you along your journey to success.
+We have a deep love for American small businesses, and it shows through our customer-first attitude.